About this exciting opportunity

 - Generous leave provisions

-Further information about this exciting and challenging opportunity is outlined in the Candidate Information Pack which is available to download from our website - www.aims.gov.au.
-If, after reviewing the Candidate Information Pack, you believe that your qualifications, experience, and professional capabilities will enable you to successfully deliver the position responsibilities, we would be very interested in hearing from you.
+Further information about this exciting and challenging opportunity is outlined in the Candidate Information Pack which is available to download below.
+If, after reviewing the position description, which is included in the Candidate Information Pack, you believe that your qualifications, experience and professional capabilities will enable you to successfully the deliver the position responsibilities, we would be very interested in hearing from you.

 Shortlisted applicants may be asked to complete a personal outlook analysis questionnaire using the Birkman Method.

-Position enquiries can be directed to Dr Karen Miller at email@example.com.
+Position enquiries are to be directed to Dr Claire Streten, Research Program Director at C.Streten@aims.gov.au